wol-e/computer_systems_reading/memory_addreesses/README.md

 Bytes occupied by a: 4
 Byte representation of a: (2A000000)
 ```
-a is an unsigneed int.
+a is an unsigned int.